 My expertise is behavioral science intervention research, particularly in the areas of nutrition, physical activity, weight management, and smoking cessation.
-My goal is to effectively design (using qualitative methods), implement, and evaluate eHealth/mHealth approaches for behavioral risk reduction for the prevention of chronic diseases in multiple populations that face health disparities, in particular low income and racial/ethnic minority groups.
-Emerging areas of research interest include developing mHealth applications for lifestyle changes among cancer survivors, promoting proficiency in motivational interviewing among clinicians, multi-level approaches to health behavior change, and promoting advanced care planning decisions congruent with patients’ wishes.
+My goal is to effectively design (often using qualitative methods), implement, and evaluate eHealth/mHealth approaches for behavioral risk reduction for the prevention of chronic diseases in multiple populations that face health disparities, in particular low income groups.
+Emerging areas of research interest include developing mHealth applications for lifestyle changes among cancer survivors, promoting proficiency in motivational interviewing counseling among practitioners, multi-level approaches to health behavior change, and promoting advance care planning preferences congruent with patients’ wishes.
 Together with my colleagues, Drs.
-Belinda Borrelli and Julie Keysor, I recently became the Co-Director of the mHealth ARC (Affinity Research Collaborative) at Boston University.
+Belinda Borrelli and Tibor Palfai, I am also the Co-Director of the Mobile and Electronic Health ARC (Affinity Research Collaborative) at Boston University.

 - University of North Carolina at Chapel Hill, PhD

 - Syracuse University, BS

 Singleton CR, Adeyemi OS, Parab KV, Roehll AM, Flores E, Adams AM, Quintiliani LM, Bell BM, Dulin-Keita A. Society of Behavioral Medicine (SBM) position statement: provide funding for incentive programs to expand healthy food offerings in SNAP-authorized small food stores.
 Transl Behav Med.
 2021 06 17; 11(6):1283-1285.
 PMID: 33200771.

 - Published on 5/7/2021